wermos/website/lessons/3d-basic-rendering/3d-viewing-pinhole-camera/virtual-pinhole-camera-model.md

 ## Near and Far Clipping Planes and the Viewing Frustum

 The **near** and **far clipping** planes are virtual planes located in front of the camera and parallel to the image plane (the plane in which the image is contained).
 The location of each clipping plane is measured along the camera's line of sight (the camera's local z-axis).
 They are used in most virtual camera models and have no equivalent in the real world.
 Objects closer than the near-clipping plane or farther than the far-clipping plane are invisible to the camera.
 Scanline renderers using the z-buffer algorithm, such as OpenGL, need these clipping planes to control the range of depth values over which the objects' depth coordinates are remapped when points from the scene are projected onto the image plane (and this is their primary if only function).
-Without getting into too many details, adjusting the near and far clipping planes can also help resolve precision issues with this type of renderer.
+Adjusting the near and far clipping planes without getting into too many details can also help resolve precision issues with this type of renderer.
 The next lesson will find more information on this problem known as z-fighting.
 In ray tracing, clipping planes are not required by the algorithm to work and are generally not used.

 ![Figure 2: any object contained within the viewing frustum is visible.](/images/cameras/frustum.png?)